 NOTE: Markings may vary by geographic location.
 For example, the Western Rivers System markers are slightly different, as well as in different states or jurisdictions.
 Always consult appropriate boating authorities before boating in unfamiliar waters.

 WAKE RESPONSIBLY

-- Stay at least 150 feet away from the shoreline, docks, or other structures. - Xeep music at reasonable levels.
+Stay at least 150 feet away from the shoreline, docks, or other structures.